 Orphan sections are sections present in the input files which are not explicitly placed into the output file by the linker script.
-The linker will still copy these sections into the output file, but it has to guess as to where they should be placed.
-The linker uses a simple heuristic to do this.
-It attempts to place orphan sections after non-orphan sections of the same attribute, such as code vs data, loadable vs non-loadable, etc. If there is not enough room to do this then it places at the end of the file.
+The linker will still copy these sections into the output file by either finding, or creating a suitable output section in which to place the orphaned input section.

 The command line options ‘--orphan-handling’ and ‘--unique’ (see Command Line Options) can be used to control which output sections an orphan is placed in.